Rail transport in Somalia: Mogadishu-Ethiopian frontier railway

 In summer 1940, at the beginning of the Second World War, the line was extended by the Italian army by about 150 km.
 The railway now reached Ferfer, near the present-day Somalia-Ethiopia border.
 Somali troops from the First and Second Somali divisions of the Italian colonial army helped during the construction.

 Railway stations

-The Railways Stations in Somalia, with the exception of the one of the capital Mogadiscio, were very simple and often were simple wood structures without passenger services.
-Some structures of the Mogadiscio station were dismantled by the British during WWII and sent to India.
+Railway Stations in Somalia, with the exception of that of the capital Mogadiscio, were very simple, often simple wood structures without passenger services.
+Some structures of Mogadiscio station were dismantled by the British during WWII and sent to India.

 The railway of Somalia italiana connected the capital city Mogadishu with Afgooye, and subsequently after 1929 with Villaggio Duca degli Abruzzi -called usually Villabruzzi (present-day Jowhar).
 The line in the early 1930s was served mainly by FIAT-TIBB diesel machines.
 The line and the stations were built by the Italians, but were later dismantled by British troops during World War II.